13 June 2018

 There shall be the following categories of non-voting membership:

-- Full-time education membership (for those over the age of 18)
+• Full-time education membership, for those over the age of 18 (playing open-age cricket)

-- Woman playing membership (anyone who plays open-age cricket shall be treated as full adult playing members or full-time education members)
+• Woman playing membership playing only women’s matches but not open-age cricket (any woman player who plays open-age cricket shall be treated as either a full adult playing member or a full-time education member, depending upon their age)

-The Membership and Honorary Role Sub-Committee (see below) shall be responsible for maintaining accurate records of club members.
+The Membership and Honorary Roles Sub-Committee (see Section 5 below) shall be responsible for maintaining accurate records of club members.

-Any changes to the membership categories shall be decided by the Membership and Honorary Role Sub-Committee.
+Any changes to the membership categories shall be decided by the Membership and Honorary Roles Sub-Committee.

-The annual cost of each membership category shall be recommended by the Membership and Honorary Role Sub-Committee to the Trustees by the prior December at the latest.
-Subscriptions should be paid by the end of May each year.
+The annual cost of each membership category, as well as the associated match fees, shall be recommended by the Membership and Honorary Roles Sub-Committee to the Trustees by the end of March at the latest.
+Membership subscriptions should be paid by the end of May each year.

-Mark Taylor will be the Chairman of the Trustees and will carry the casting vote.
+Stuart Bartram will be the Chair of the Trustees and will carry the casting vote.

 Tony Bailey will be the Treasurer.